wso2/docs-open-banking/en/docs/develop/customize-consent-page.md

 The consent page works with two main Servlets.

 - `OBConsentServlet` retrieves the consent data from the consent service and shows the account selection details.
-- `OBConsentConfirmServlet` shows the permission details and implements to the consent service if the user approves the consent.
+- `OBConsentConfirmServlet` shows the permission details and writes to the consent service if the user approves the consent.

 An extension is provided for you to implement the JSP implementations of these servlets.
 Give below are the methods that can be extended: